 My gynecologist reassured me that I would indeed conceive, and told me that I had a tipped uterus.
 I was given a drug to hold the fertilized egg and bingo!
 I was pregnant right away again.
 We couldn’t even calculate the due date because I never resumed menstruating, but we finally felt sure that this time we would have a healthy little baby to love and cherish.

-Everyone was overjoyed when a year and a half after our wedding day, our first son, A, was born in January 1964.
-A was born at the same hospital that I was born at.
-There was speculation on whether he would be a Christmas baby or a New Years baby because of not having a due date due to the previous miscarriage and not resuming menstruation.
-These dates came and went, and after what seemed forever, my labor began on January 21st.
-My hospital roommate had just given birth to her third son, David.
-She was a very supportive veteran mommy.
-When we arrived home, and Grandma and Grandpa came over to meet their first grandson, Grandpa put a little blue football into his crib.
-He was baptized at my hometown parish, and Aunt E and Uncle R were the godparents.
+Everyone was overjoyed when a year and a half after our wedding day, our first son was born in January 1964.
+He was born at the same hospital I was.
+There was speculation on whether he would be a Christmas baby or a New Year’s baby because of not having a due date.
+Those dates came and went, and after what seemed forever, my labor began on January 21st.
+My hospital roommate had just given birth to her third son.
+She was a very supportive experienced mommy.
+When we arrived home, and Grandma and Grandpa came over to meet their first grandson.
+Grandpa put a little blue football into his crib.
+He was baptized at my hometown parish, and my sister and my brother-in-law were the godparents.
 We had a big Christening party at the First Aid Squad building where Don was a volunteer.

 I’ve ironed his Rescue Squad uniform and hung it on the door for this special day.
 Today is the Memorial Day Parade in town and the parade route is going right by our apartment.

 He stands in front of the mirror after he puts it on.
 He looks handsome.
 Once he set the hat on his head, I give him a hug and a kiss goodbye.
 He looks really sharp as he walks out the door to join the other men in the squad.